CuongTrinh3005/Premonia-Detection---Kaggle-Solution/README.md

 - Data Augmention will benefit the model.
 - Processing data with H5 File.
 - Hyperparameter such as learning rate significantly affect model.
 In this project I use lr=0.0001, which is really small to fit the data.
 If I use the larger learning rate, it will make the model has the weird bahavior.
+- Some metrics to deal with imbalanced data problem.